ibm-cloud-docs/codeengine/app-tutorial.md

 {: #deploy-app-image-file}
 {: step}

-This tutorial uses a sample Docker image file.
-This sample is a simple `Hello World` program.
+This tutorial uses a sample image, `ibmcom/hello`, which is a simple `Hello World` program.
 The program includes an environment variable `TARGET`, and prints `Hello ${TARGET}`.
 If the environment variable is empty, `Hello World` is returned.

 If you have a container image that you want to use, you can replace the image reference in the next step with your own Docker repository, image name, and version.